codemagic-ci-cd/codemagic-docs/content/building/yaml.md

         publishing:
         artifacts:

-The main sections in each workflow are as follows:
+The main sections in each workflow are described below.

+### Environment

-* **environment**: Contains your environment variables and enables to specify the version of Flutter used for building.
+`environment:` Contains your environment variables and enables to specify the version of Flutter used for building.
 Make sure to [encrypt the values](#encrypting-sensitive-data) of variables that hold sensitive data.

     environment:
       vars:                 # Define your environment variables here
         PUBLIC_ENV_VAR: value here
         SECRET_ENV_VAR: Encrypted(...)
         CM_KEYSTORE: Encrypted(...)
         CM_KEYSTORE_PASSWORD: Encrypted(...)
         CM_KEY_ALIAS_PASSWORD: Encrypted(...)
         CM_KEY_ALIAS_USERNAME: Encrypted(...)
       flutter: stable       # Define the channel name or version

+### Cache

-* **cache**: Enables to define the paths to be cached and stored on Codemagic.
+`cache:` Enables to define the paths to be cached and stored on Codemagic.
 See the recommended paths for [dependency caching](./dependency-caching).

     cache:
       cache_paths:
         - $FCI_BUILD_DIR/build
         - $FCI_BUILD_DIR/build/dir/to/cache

+### Triggering

-* **triggering**: Defines the events for automatic build triggering and the watched branches.
+`triggering:` Defines the events for automatic build triggering and the watched branches.
 If no events are defined, you can start builds only manually.

 A branch pattern can match the name of a particular branch, or you can use wildcard symbols to create a pattern that matches several branches.
 Note that for **pull request builds**, it is required to specify whether the watched branch is the source or the target of pull request.

     triggering:
       events:                # List the events that trigger builds
         - push
         - pull_request
         - tag
       branch_patterns:       # Include or exclude watched branches
         - pattern: '*'
           include: true
           source: true
         - pattern: excluded-target
           include: false
           source: false
         - pattern: included-source
           include: true
           source: true

+### Scripts

-* **scripts**: Contains the scripts and commands to be run during the build.
+`scripts:` Contains the scripts and commands to be run during the build.
 This is where you can specify the commands to test, build and code sign your project.
 Below is an example for building a Flutter app in debug mode for Android.

     scripts:
       - |
         # set up debug key.properties
         keytool -genkeypair \
           -alias androiddebugkey \
           -keypass android \
           -keystore ~/.android/debug.keystore \
           -storepass android \
           -dname 'CN=Android Debug,O=Android,C=US' \
           -keyalg 'RSA' \
           -keysize 2048 \
           -validity 10000
       - |
         # set up local properties
         echo "flutter.sdk=$HOME/programs/flutter" > "$FCI_BUILD_DIR/android/local.properties"
       - flutter packages pub get
       - flutter test
       - flutter build apk --release

 You can run scripts in languages other than shell (`sh`) by defining the languge with a shebang line or by launching a script file present in your repository.

-    For example, you can specify a different scripting language like this:
+For example, you can write a build script with dart like this:

     scripts:
     - |
       #!/usr/local/bin/dart

       void main() {

-    **Note on building Anroid app bundles**
+**Note on building Android app bundles**

-    If your app settings in Codemagic have building Android app bundles enabled, we will automatically include a script for generating a signed `app-universal.apk`, which is required for publishing to Google Play, during the YAML file export.
-If you're creating a YAML file from a scratch, add the following script to receive this file:
+If your app settings in Codemagic have building Android app bundles enabled, we will automatically include a script for generating a signed `app-universal.apk` during the YAML export.
+This file is required for publishing to Google Play.
+If you're creating a YAML file from a scratch, add the script below to receive this file:

     # fetch codemagic helper scripts
     rm -rf ~/codemagic-build-scripts
     git clone https://github.com/NevercodeHQ/codemagic-build-scripts.git ~/codemagic-build-scripts/ --depth 1

     # generate signed universal apk with user specified keys
     ~/codemagic-build-scripts/android/generate-universal-apks \
       --ks /tmp/keystore.keystore \
       --ks-pass $CM_KEYSTORE_PASSWORD \
       --ks-key-alias $CM_KEY_ALIAS_USERNAME \
       --key-pass $CM_KEY_ALIAS_PASSWORD \
       --pattern 'build/**/outputs/**/*.aab'

+### Artifacts

-* **artifacts**: Configure the paths and names of the artifacts you would like to use in the following steps, e.g. for publishing, or have available for download on the build page.
+`artifacts:` Configure the paths and names of the artifacts you would like to use in the following steps, e.g. for publishing, or have available for download on the build page.
 All paths are relative to the clone directory, but absolute paths are supported as well.
 You can also use environment variables in artifact patterns.

     artifacts:
       - build/**/outputs/**/*.apk                   # relative path for a project in root directory
       - build/**/outputs/**/*.aab
       - build/**/outputs/**/mapping.txt
       - flutter_drive.log
-          - subfolder_name/build/**/outputs/**/*.apk    # relative path for a project in a subfolder
+      - subfolder_name/build/**/outputs/**/*.apk    # relative path for a project in subfolder

 * The pattern can match several files or folders.
-If it picks up several files or folders with the same name, the top level file or folder name will be suffixed with `_{number}`.
+If it picks up files or folders with the same name, the top level file or folder name will be suffixed with `_{number}`.
 * If one of the patterns includes another pattern, duplicate artifacts are not created.
 * `apk`, `aab`, `ipa`, `aar`, `app`, proguard mapping (`mapping.txt`), `flutter_drive.log`, `jar`, `zip`, `xarchive` and `dSYM.zip` files will be available as separate items in the Artifacts section on the build page.
 The rest of the artifacts will be included in an archive with the following name pattern: `{project-name}_{version}_artifacts.zip`.

+### Publishing

-* **publishing**: For every successful build, you can publish the generated artifacts to external services.
+`publishing:` For every successful build, you can publish the generated artifacts to external services.
 The available integrations currently are email, Slack, Google Play and Codemagic Static Pages.

     publishing:
       email:
         recipients:
           - name@example.com
       slack:
         channel: '#slack-test'
         notify_on_build_start: true
       google_play:                        # For Android app
         credentials: Encrypted(...)
         track: alpha
       static_page:                        # For web app
         subdomain: my-subdomain